AndreaZoccatelli/okgv/README.md

 | `v` | Recover rejected entries (set back to pending) |
 | `q` | Quit and discard unsaved changes |

-Decisions are staged locally — nothing is written until `c` is pressed.
+Decisions are staged locally, nothing is written until `c` is pressed.
 Entries stay visible in the table with colored status indicators.
 The status bar shows pending/approved/rejected counts and unsaved changes.

 ### Review states